igeligel/SkadisteamInventoryProxy/readme.md

 The whole API is hosted on Port 5000.
 If you want to change this, change the Port inside [Program.cs](https://github.com/igeligel/SkadisteamInventoryProxy/blob/master/src/Program.cs#L16).

+You can also change the Cache time.
+The Cache Time describes how long an inventory should be cached.
+You are also able to exclude several Steam Community Id's from Caching via the configuration file.
+To get examples of the check out the ``/docs`` [folder](https://github.com/igeligel/SkadisteamInventoryProxy/tree/master/docs).

+To disable the In-Memory-Cache just set the time to ``0``.

 ## Examples

 - [Hosted on Digital Ocean (No Production)](http://46.101.102.223/api/inventory/76561198028630048/730/2)